Emotional Disconnect

 If you feel you can benefit from marriage therapy, we suggest you take help.
 You can contact Lifebulb through our 24x7 active helpline.
 You can also find us online, simply search ‘marriage therapist near me’ or ‘marriage family therapist near me’ or ‘best marriage therapist near me’ or’marriage and family therapist near me.’

-Gottman method: The Gottman Method Couples Therapy, developed by husband-and-wife psychologists John and Julie Gottman, is based on 40 years of an empirical study into the behavioral patterns in successful and unsuccessful relationships.
-The Gottman approach involves focusing on harmful behaviors like "the four horsemen":
+Gottman Method: Developed by psychologists John and Julie Gottman, who have conducted studies for over 40 years on the behavioral patterns in successful and unsuccessful relationships, the Gottman approach focuses on addressing harmful behaviors known as "the four horsemen": Criticism, Disdain, Defensiveness, and Stonewalling.

 Lifebulb therapists and counselors specialized in providing in-person or online marriage therapy, counseling, care, and treatment for a wide variety of mental healthcare needs and issues, including, but not limited to, anxiety, depression, grief & loss, marriage, PTSD, couples counseling, marriage counseling, life transitions, adjustment disorders, bipolar, schizophrenia, eating disorders, child counseling, teen and adolescent therapy, anger management, career coaching, life coaching, ADHD treatment, bipolar, treatment, family therapy, panic attack, phobias, substance abuse, virtual marriage therapy, online counseling, EMDR, EFT, and many more.